 Table of Contents

-There are various substances you can use to eliminate rats which are not dangerously toxic.
+If you’re wondering how to get rid of rats safely and effectively, there are various non-toxic substances you can try.
 However, they may not prove that effective if you have a full-blown rat infestation at hand.
 In such cases, a commercial poison may be your only chance.

 But are rodenticides safe?
 Although they are effective in getting rid of rats and mice, they also contain a wide range of chemicals that can be harmful to the environment and even to family members and pets in some cases.
 It is important to know that all types of Rodenticides are potentially toxic to people, pets, wildlife or non-target species.
 Therefore, all products used for rodent control should be stored out of children’s and pets’ reach.
 Most rodenticides are toxic when swallowed, inhaled or coming into contact with the skin.
 This is why only professional exterminators should use them, as they are trained in doing so properly.